Camp Chef Position, 2020

-Compensation: Room, board, monthly salary to be determined, and one full day off between trips to go to town and do laundry, etc. Lodging provided will be a small travel trailer (not self-contained).
-Position requires person to live for the entire season on-site, and you will be required to tend camp between trips except on your day off.
+Compensation: Room, board, monthly salary to be determined, one full day off between trips to go to town and do laundry, etc., with one day off in camp.
+Lodging provided will be a small travel trailer (not self-contained).
+Position requires person to live for the entire season on-site, and you will be required to tend camp between trips in rotation with other staff, except on your day off.
 Gratuities are usually forthcoming after each trip, and they vary on average between $200-1000 per week.
 When staff is dedicated to doing an outstanding job, the gratuities will reflect that, and can exceed the average mentioned.

 If you provide us with the complete Application Packet as requested, we will assess it, and determine if you will be considered for an interview by Skype and telephone.
 Upon request, we can also provide you with the day-to-day schedule, dress code & conduct agreement, Employment Policies, and any other pertinent documents.
 If we decide to offer you the position, we will have a background check done, so you will be required to provide copies of your social security card and driver’s license at that time.